Authentic Lessons for 21st Century Learning

 • Earthworms (3 per group)

-• Once the chamber is set up, students should place the worms in the middle.
+• Once the chamber is set up, ask students to place the worms in the middle.

-• Place a lid on the chamber and wait 10 minutes.
+• Have students place a lid on the chamber and wait 10 minutes.

-• Remove the lid and document any movement or non movement the worms made.
+• After 10 minutes, as students to remove the lid and document any movement or non-movement the worms made.

-After the experiments are conducted and the data gathered, students should display their results from each experiment.
+After the experiments are conducted and the data gathered, have each group of students display their results from each experiment.
 To ensure students collect appropriate data, each poster should be based on the handout for each experiment.
 Each experiment needs its own data table, so each poster should have four data tables on it.
-The posters MUST have data tables like the ones in their handouts with specific numbers so that the worms' behavior can be quantified as a class.
+The posters must have data tables like the ones in their handouts with specific numbers so that the worms' behavior can be quantified as a class.
 The posters can be made on oversized Post-its, bulletin board paper, or any medium large enough so the class can easily use it to collect data.

-After all the posters are complete, students should do a Gallery Walk and gather class totals for each experiment.
+After all the posters are complete, have students do a Gallery Walk and gather class totals for each experiment.
 The data sheet for gathering class-wide data is attached, but again, it would be best if students used their notebooks.
-After the gallery walk, the class will come back together and have a discussion about their findings.
+After the gallery walk, bring the class back together and have a discussion about their findings.
 Be sure to have groups who observed different data than everyone else explain how theirs was different, and why they think it may have been different.

 Evaluate

-Show students the worm clumping video once again.
-Students are going to use the Spend a Buck, strategy to indicate what stimulus or combination of stimuli they think is/are the most responsible for the worms' behavior in the video based on what they learned in the labs.
-Students should work in the same groups as before.
+Show students “Weird Worms at Eisenhower State Park, Texas” once again.
+Ask students to use the Spend a Buck strategy to indicate what stimulus or combination of stimuli they think is/are the most responsible for the worms' behavior in the video, based on what they learned in the labs.
+Have students work in the same groups as before.
 The groups will have "$1.00" to spend.
 Spending the dollar is a way to vote on what the group thinks is the most important factor in the worms' behavior.
 They do not have to (and probably shouldn't) spend it all on one stimulus.
-For example, group A may spend $0.70 on moisture, $0.20 on temperature and $0.10 on vibration.
+For example, group A may spend $0.70 on moisture, $0.20 on temperature, and $0.10 on vibration.
 Have each student write a paragraph explaining and justifying their group's decision on how to spend the money.
 These paragraphs can be collected as an Exit Ticket, if desired.
 Once they have allocated their funds and completed their paragraph, collect data as a class.
-Using either your board, large paper, the attached excel file, or the google sheet here, collect the results as a class and then discuss the results.
+Using either your whiteboard, large paper, the attached Spend a Buck handout, or the Squirmin’ Worms Spend a Buck Google sheet to collect the results as a class, then discuss the results.

 Resources